Tooth Extractions An Overview

 A tooth extraction may be necessary when a tooth is damaged beyond repair, infection or abscesses surrounding the tooth cannot be cleared with antibiotics, or when teeth are poorly positioned and crowding other teeth.
 We may extract an impacted tooth as well.
 This is likely to happen in wisdom teeth cases.

 Proud Smiles considers a tooth extraction a treatment of necessity or “last resort”.
 We recommend it for teeth that are severely decayed, damaged or crowding the bite.

 Dr. Paulen performs tooth extractions in Sandy Springs, GA.
 However, we may recommend oral surgery by a specialist if you need more extensive work done.
 After tooth extraction, it is important to follow the post-operative instructions we provide to ensure proper healing.

-As a family dentist, Dr. Paulen will monitor the development of your wisdom teeth during routine visits to Proud Smiles and make recommendations about removal when appropriate.
-In most cases, wisdom teeth can be removed in the familiar comfort of our Sandy Springs dentist office.
+As a family dentist, Dr. Paulen will monitor the development of your wisdom teeth during routine visits to Proud Smiles.
+She will make recommendations about removal when appropriate.
+In most cases, we can remove wisdom teeth in the familiar comfort of our Sandy Springs dentist office.

-The majority of the time, your decayed tooth can be saved with a root canal and dental crown.
+The majority of the time, we can save your decayed tooth with a root canal and dental crown.
 A dentist will almost always try to save your tooth before extracting it.
 This is because the natural tooth is the best line of defense against advanced oral health issues versus having no tooth at all.

-You are advised to only eat soup or very soft foods during the first couple of days after an extraction.
+Dentists recommend only eating soup or very soft foods during the first couple of days after an extraction.
 Do not eat hard foods, chewy foods, use straws, or smoke.
 Doing this can hurt your affected area, and create dry socket.
-Dry socket is when the blood clot dislodges from your tooth extraction site, causing pain and preventing the site from quickly healing.
+Dry socket is when the blood clot dislodges from your extraction site.
+This causes notable pain and prevents the site from quickly healing.